 International Wellness Tourism Receipts: All receipts earned by a country from inbound wellness tourists, with an overnight stay.

 Domestic Wellness Tourism Expenditures: All expenditures in a country made by wellness tourists who are traveling within their own country of residence, with an overnight stay.

-Primary Wellness Tourists: Where wellness is the sole purpose or motivating factor for the trip or destination choice.
+Primary Wellness Tourists: Wellness is the sole purpose or motivating factor for the trip or destination choice.
 These tourists account for 13% of wellness tourism trips and 16% of expenditures.

 Secondary Wellness Tourists: Seek to maintain their wellness or participate in wellness experiences while taking any kind of trip.
-Accounts for the significant majority of wellness tourism trips (87%) and expenditures (84%).
+These tourists account for the significant majority of wellness tourism trips (89%) and expenditures (86%).

 Spas are defined as establishments that promote wellness through the provision of therapeutic and other professional services aimed at renewing the body, mind, and spirit.
 Most consumers and industry experts would agree that at its core—no matter its size, form or business model—a spa is an establishment that focuses on wellness.
 The concepts of wellness, the healing traditions drawn upon, and the therapeutic techniques applied differ dramatically across both nations and types of spas.